olincollege/league-wrapped/README.md

 3. Create a file called `key.txt` in the root directory
 4. Copy the API key into the first line of `key.txt`

-Run the following line in the command prompt to install `riotwatcher`
+Run the following line in the command prompt to install`riotwatcher`

-> pip install riotwatcher
+`$ pip install riotwatcher`